I struggled with acceptance and patience.

 So I’ve learned (at least sometimes) to wear my desires loosely and to not abandon them just because I’m not hand delivered what I want.
 Ironically perhaps, whenever I do that, I seem to get what I want.
 This is so contrary to what I was taught growing up—which was basically that I needed to win at whatever cost and sue anyone who got in my way—that I need constant reminders.
 As it happens, the universe provides these all the time—so long as I remember to see it that way.

-Still, you’ll still never catch me falling back into the arms of near strangers.
+Still, you’ll never catch me falling backward to be caught in the arms of near strangers.
 My trust only goes so far.